-- The Oxford University Catholic Chaplains embrace as integral to their Christian ministry the safeguarding of children and vulnerable adults and are committed to providing an environment in which all who attend the Chaplaincy are treated with respect and care whoever they are.
+- The Oxford University Catholic Chaplains embrace as integral to their Christian ministry the safeguarding of children and adults at risk and are committed to providing an environment in which all who attend the Chaplaincy are treated with respect and care whoever they are.

-- The Chaplains will show sensitive regard for differences of race, culture, nationality, sexual orientation, gender, age and religion.
+- The Chaplains will show sensitive regard for differences of race, culture, nationality, sexual orientation, gender, age, religion and physical and mental wellbeing.

 - The Chaplains will work towards the continued development, improvement and growth of pastoral and spiritual care in their place of ministry.

-- The Chaplains will follow the policies and processes of the University, the Archdiocese of Birmingham, and the Society of Jesus in respect to Safeguarding.
+- The Chaplains will follow the policies and processes of the University, the Catholic Safeguarding Standards Agency and Archdiocese of Birmingham, and the Society of Jesus in respect to Safeguarding.